Mattheyses-Lab/OOPS/README.md

 OOPS allows for object-based analyses of FPM data across multiple experimental conditions.
 The GUI is designed to provide interactive user control over each step of the FPM analysis pipeline.
 To calculate pixel-by-pixel OF and azimuth, only a few steps are required.
 Thus, depending on your desired analysis, certain steps in the pipeline can be skipped.
-In general, the pipeline includes the following steps:
+Schematics showing the processing pipeline and data structure are shown below.

 ![OOPS flowchart and data structure](/assets/images/examples/FlowchartAndDataStructure.png)

-- Data upload (required)
-- Flat-field correction (optional)
-- Segmentation/object detection (optional)
-- Retrieval of pixel-by-pixel order and orientation statistics (required)
-- Object labeling/filtering (optional)
-- Plotting object data (optional)
-- Data export (required)

 ## Customization options